-- An OFFICIAL transcript or “etranscript” from the institution granting your undergraduate degree and from any institution(s) where you have completed graduate study at the time of your application.
+- An OFFICIAL transcript or “etranscript” from the institution granting the applicant's undergraduate degree and from any institution(s) where the applicant has completed graduate study at the time of the applicant's application.

-- The score from your GMAT, if applicable.
+- The score from the applicant's GMAT, if applicable.

-- International students only: The score from your Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) unless you have earned a degree from a qualifying institution.
+- International students only: The score from the applicant's Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) unless the applicant has earned a degree from a qualifying institution.

 - Two letters of recommendation.